Bara/mVotes/README.md

 # mVotes
 This plugin is a standalone polls plugin.
 Admins with the vote flag can create, extend and close polls with a pretty easy to use menu.
 It's also possible to give multiple votes on one poll.
 All data and results are saved in a mysql database.
 Active polls, options and votes are cached as enum struct in a arraylist to increase the performance without many mysql queries.

-## ToDo
- - Currently nothing

 ## Which features will not added (except anyone do it)
  - Change of title/options
-   - I want to prevent faked results
+   - I want try to prevent that on the legal way, otherwise it would fake the results
- - Reactive of expired polls
+ - Renewal of expired polls
-   - Just create a new one
+   - Expired or closed polls are done and shouldn't be reopened

+## ToDo
+ - Currently nothing, open an issue if you've a idea

 ## Known issues
- - Nothing yet
+ - Nothing yet, open an issue if you found something